Dean, College of Medicine

-Dr. Mark Rosenblatt, professor and head of ophthalmology and visual sciences in the UIC College of Medicine, is a clinician-scientist who studies regeneration of the cornea.
+Dr. Mark Rosenblatt, dean of the College of Medicine, is a clinician-scientist who studies regeneration of the cornea.

 Rosenblatt’s clinical practice focuses on laser vision-correction surgery and the treatment of cataracts and corneal disease.
 His research into new techniques for regenerating lost or damaged corneal nerves and tissue using stem cells has received extensive funding, including grants from the National Institutes of Health, the Department of Defense, the National Science Foundation, the New York Stem Cell Initiative, and the Tri-Institutional Institute for Stem Cell Biology.